Eswar2107/Earthquake-Project-Data-Engineering-Microsoft-Fabric/README.md

 - Designed for insights, reporting, and dashboards
 - Optimized for Power BI visualizations

+## Pipeline Orchestration & Automation
+- Implemented scheduled pipeline execution using **Microsoft Fabric Data Factory**
+- Automated end-to-end data processing from ingestion to Gold layer
+- Configured **semantic model refresh** to ensure Power BI reports always use the latest data

 ## Architecture
-This project follows a **Medallion Architecture (Bronze, Silver, Gold)** approach to deliver reliable and scalable analytics using Microsoft Fabric.
+This project follows a **Medallion Architecture (Bronze, Silver, Gold)** approach to deliver reliable, scalable, and automated analytics using Microsoft Fabric.